 4. Understand And Change Your Spending Habits

-Thankfully I didn’t use to buy coffee or clothes on a regular basis, but I loved going to concerts, which happened quite often in Madison Square Garden.
+Thankfully I didn’t use to buy coffee or clothes regularly, but I loved going to concerts, which happened quite often in Madison Square Garden.
 When I decided to save money for travel seriously, that unnecessary spending was cut off my budget.

 In addition, I scheduled automatic transfers of $20 to my savings every Friday.
 While it is not much, small amounts “hurt” less psychologically than big chunks, plus, in the long run, those $20s add up to a good travel fund.

-TAKE ACTION: Do a spreadsheet with all your spending and see what is not necessary.
+TAKE ACTION: Do a spreadsheet with all your spending and see what is unnecessary.
 Get rid of that.
 Prioritize your savings by paying yourself first.
-Save additional small amounts on a weekly basis to help boost your savings account.
+Save additional small amounts every week to help boost your savings account.

 5. Create A Plan, But Be Flexible